fengjixuchui/AurumRE/README.md

 ### Process Callbacks

-`HookedPsSetCreateProcessNotifyRoutineEx` is called at the initialization phase of the driver as well as object callbacks.
+`PsSetCreateProcessNotifyRoutineEx` is called at the initialization phase of the driver as well as object callbacks.

 ```
 [DEBUGGER] PsSetCreateProcessNotifyRoutineEx: FFFFF80313374060(Aurum+0x14060) 0